uoa-compsci399-s2-2022/399capstone-p-np/README.md

 All the files and dependancies have been installed

+IMPORTANT: RENAME your folder 399capstone-p-np-main to 399capstone-p-np if applicable. (only if it is downloaded as a zip file)

 Now press the green play button to run (In the top right of the screen)